-During 2022, KLP Boligkreditt AS purchased home loans worth NOK 4.5 (6.0) billion from KLP Banken AS.
-Outstanding mortgages on the Company's balance sheet are at roughly the same level as at the end of last year.
+During 2023, KLP Boligkreditt AS purchased home loans worth NOK 4.5 (4.5) billion from KLP Banken AS.
+Outstanding mortgages on the Company's balance sheet have increased by about 4 per cent from last year.

 The mortgage portfolio is secured with collateral within cautious valuations whereby all borrowers are assessed with respect to solvency and willingness to pay before the loan is approved.
-The average loan per customer was NOK 1.5 (1.5) million.
+The average loan per customer came to NOK 1.5 (1.5) million.
 All lending was at floating interest rates.

-At the end of 2022, the mortgage portfolio in the Company had an average loan-to- value ratio (debt as a percentage of the estimated housing value - LTV) of 53 (52) per cent.
+At the end of 2023, the mortgage portfolio in the Company had an average loan-to-value ratio (LTV - debt as a percentage of the estimated housing value) of 57 (53) per cent.

-No individual losses on mortgages were recognised in 2022, and there were no loans more than 90 days overdue at the end of the year.
-In the financial year, estimated loan loss provisions under IFRS 9 had an effect on profits of NOK -40 (-1) thousand.
-See note 8.
+No individual losses on mortgages were recognised in 2023, and there were no loans more than 90 days past due at the end of the year.
+Estimated loss provisions under IFRS 9 had an effect on profits of NOK 3 (-40) thousand in the financial year.
+See Note 8.